kelferdm/ResumeRM/content/portfolio/work1.md

 * Income ranges at $75k and under

-The caveat here is that we are only looking at communites that already have no-kill shelters.
+The caveat here is that we are only looking at communities that already have no-kill shelters.
 How are we to know what counties to target if we can only see those counties that are already on our list?
 How are we to know which of these characteristics is actually significant in the research of where to target our legislation to promote and create no-kill shelters?

 Currently our variables are:
 * Education